 ● dphys-swapfile.service - LSB: Autogenerate and use a swap file Loaded: loaded (/etc/init.d/dphys-swapfile) Active: active (exited) since Sat 2017-07-01 19:11:57 UTC; 8min ago Process: 498 ExecStart=/etc/init.d/dphys-swapfile start (code=exited, status=0/SUCCESS)

-The following command can be used to disable SWAP:
+You can use the following command to disable SWAP:

 sudo systemctl disable dphys-swapfile